chris1111/Mac-OSX-Install-DVD-Creator/README.md

 4. Run the program and follow every steps.

-5. Burn the DVD: Open terminal and copy paste this command and press ENTER
+5. Burn the DVD: Open the app again and select Burn DVD

-hdiutil burn -noverifyburn ~/Desktop/"Mac OS X Install DVD.iso"